Pareto Smoothed Importance Sampling: Introduction

-Importance sampling is a simple correction that is used when we can more easily obtain samples from some approximating distribution than directly from the target distribution.
-Expectations with respect to the target distribution can be estimated by weighting the samples by the ratio of the densities.
-But when the approximating distribution is narrower than the target distribution---or, more generally, when the approximating distribution is a poor fit---the distribution of importance ratios can have a heavy right tail, which can lead to unstable importance weighted estimates, sometimes with infinite variance.
+The success of the importance sampling estimator depends on the distribution of the importance ratios $r_s$ and of $r_s h(\theta_s)$.
+When the proposal distribution is a poor approximation to the target distribution, the distribution of importance ratios can have a heavy right tail.
+This can lead to unstable importance weighted estimates, sometimes with infinite variance.

-\cite{Ionides:2008} introduced a truncation scheme for importance ratios in which the truncation point depends on the number of simulation draws so that the resulting importance-weighted estimates have finite variance and are simulation consistent.
-In this paper we take the truncation scheme of Ionides and add to it the idea of fitting a generalized Pareto distribution to the right tail of the distribution of importance ratios.
-Our method, which we call Pareto smoothed importance sampling (PSIS), not only reduces bias but also provides a natural diagnostic for gauging the reliability of the estimate.

-After presenting some background material in Section \ref{sec:is}, we present our proposed method in Section \ref{s:pareto}, toy examples in Section \ref{sec:examples}, and pratical examples in Section \ref{s:practical}, concluding in Section \ref{s:discussion} with a brief discussion.
-Some of the content in Sections \ref{sec:is} and \ref{s:pareto} is covered in \cite{Vehtari+Gelman+Gabry:2016} in relation to approximate leave-one-out cross-validation.
-Here we present it again in more general form, supplemented with additional details and more general commentary not tied to any specific application of the algorithm.